ZeroaNinea/Angular-Complete-Course/jasmine-karma-documentation/README.md

 #### Install Node.js in Docker Container

-Create a new container to install Node.js on it:
+Create a new image to install Node.js on it:

 ```bash
 docker run --name=base-container -ti ubuntu

 ```

-Install and test Node.js in the container:
+Install and test Node.js in the image:

 ```bash
 apt update && apt install -y nodejs